bertsky/workflow-configuration/README.md

 ### Installation

 Simply copy or symlink all makefiles (i.e. both the specific workflow configurations `*.mk` and the general `Makefile`) to the target directory.
 (The target directory is the one where the OCR workspace directories can be found.
-It is searched for `mets.xml` files recursively.)
+A workspace directory is one which contains a `data/mets.xml` or `mets.xml`.)

 Of course, [OCR-D core](https://github.com/OCR-D/core) itself must be installed along with its dependencies in the current environment.
 Moreover, depending on the actual configuration (the processors it contains), additional modules must be installed.
 Ideally, the configuration itself offers a target `install` which would cover all that.

 ### Usage

 To run:
-1. Activate working environment and change to the target directory.
+1. Activate working environment (virtualenv) and change to the target directory.
 2. Choose (or create) a workflow configuration makefile.
-(Yes, you may have to look inside and browse its rules!)
+(Yes, you should have to look inside and browse its rules!)
 3. Execute:
 ```bash
 make -f CONFIGURATION.mk